Knowledge Popularization

 Basic Workflow:

-Use embedding models to convert each chunk into vectors
+Use an embedding model to convert each chunk into a vector.

-Store vectors and original text in a vector database
+Store the vectors and original text in a vector database.

 What is MCP (Model Context Protocol)?